Loading...

 Action

-Ctrl+b d
+Ctrl+b then d

-Step 3 : List all tmux sessions.
+Step 3 : List tmux sessions to confirm state.

 Command